cossie14/quot/README.md

-## An Angular App that allows users to create,add,vote and  delete quote.
+## An Angular App that allows users to create,add,vote and  delete quotes.

 ## Project Name
 Quotes